 I'm a Sydney girl who has travelled widely.
 Now that I'm married with a toddler my travel experiences are quite different!

 We spent time in Sharm el Sheikh and found a great seafood restaurant in the bazaar in the old town.
 Highlights for us - Mt Sinai at sunrise, day trip to Petra (AMAZING!!!!).
 We went to Cairo for the day to do the essential pyramids and museum and couldn't wait to get out of there.
 Sharm el Sheikh is a good starting point for diving.
 Lots of dive companies and good to get one that will take you further out ie, live aboard for a few nights.
-I've heard Dahab is good for diving also. over 9 years ago
+I've heard Dahab is good for diving also. almost 10 years ago

 Japanese Ryokan's can be quite good.
-Depending on how cheap you want it, this one may be an alternative to a hotel and it's in Japanese style ie, tatami mats, Japanese screens etc http://www.tokyoryokan.com/ I haven't stayed there but have stayed in Ryokan's in Kyoto and near Mt Fuji - highly recommend the experience. over 9 years ago
+Depending on how cheap you want it, this one may be an alternative to a hotel and it's in Japanese style ie, tatami mats, Japanese screens etc http://www.tokyoryokan.com/ I haven't stayed there but have stayed in Ryokan's in Kyoto and near Mt Fuji - highly recommend the experience. almost 10 years ago

 6 answers502 views